birkin/textblob_experimentation_code/README.md

 ## Usage
-- assumes virtualenv is set up and populated from `requirements.txt`
+- assumes a virtual-environment is set up (at sibling level to code) and populated from `requirements.txt`
 - $ cd /path/to/textblob_experimentation_code/
 - $ source ../env/bin/activate
 - $ python ./keywords.py